ruuvi/ruuvi.gwui.html/README.md

 ## Example of testing a gateway configured to transfer data via HTTP

-* Connect your computer to a WiFi network and find out what IP address has been assigned to your computer (we will refer to it as `<IP>` in the following).
+* Connect your computer to a Wi-Fi network and find out what IP address has been assigned to your computer (we will refer to it as `<IP>` in the following).

 * Reset the Gateway configuration by pressing the CONFIGURE button for 5 seconds

-* Connect your PC to the Gateway's WiFi access point, the Gateway configuration page will be automatically opened in your web-browser
+* Connect your PC to the Gateway's Wi-Fi access point, the Gateway configuration page will be automatically opened in your web-browser

 * On the "SERVER SETTINGS" page select "Use Custom Server" option: